cr-0w/low-level/Win32 API/2-messagebox/README.md

 ![image](https://user-images.githubusercontent.com/59679082/219120513-2798a492-c9d8-4cbf-a3ba-36009ba92603.png)

-From this example, we can see that if we were to typecast the strings using the output is complete gibberish.
+From this example, we can see that if we were to typecast the strings, the output turns into complete gibberish.
 Therefore, although it would get rid of an error; the output would be wrong.
 Let's try to keep the integrity of our strings.

 ## ANSI